Mahmoud Shukair was born in 1941 in Jerusalem and grew up there. He studied at Damascus University and has an MA in Philosophy and Sociology (1965).

 He has published numerous volumes, including six short story collections, 12 books for children and a biography.
 He has written six series for TV, three plays, and countless newspaper and magazine articles, including for online publications.

-He worked for many years as a teacher and journalist, was editor-in-chief of a weekly magazine, Al-Talia’a [The Vanguard] 1994-96, and editor-in-chief of Dafatir Thaqafiya [Cultural File] magazine 1996-2000.
+He worked for many years as a teacher and journalist, was editor-in-chief of a weekly magazine, Al-Talia’a [The Vanguard] 1994-96, and editor-in-chief of Dafatir Thaqafiya [Cultural File] magazine 1996-2000, when he was also director of literature for the Palestinian Ministry of Culture.

 He was jailed twice by the Israeli authorities, lasting nearly two years, and in 1975 was deported to Lebanon.
 He lived in Beirut, Amman and Prague before returning to Jerusalem in 1993, where he still lives.